Maziar123/Util-SH/README.md

 # Combined Usage Example

-This example demonstrates how to use both libraries together:
+This example demonstrates how to use both `sh-globals.sh` and `param_handler.sh` together in a practical script:

 ```bash
 #!/usr/bin/env bash